Some configuration keys have flags associated with them. Their meanings are listed below.

 Database object insertion timeout

 Experimental: The maximum time to wait for database access on object insertion.
 If this timeout expires, the attempt is aborted, and the fetch is done as a memory only object instead (not persisted).
-Note: This parameter and the interface to control this behaviour is subject to change.
+Note: This parameter and the interface to control this behavior is subject to change.

 Database high waterlevel ratio